Man pleads guilty to picking up Yellowstone bison calf that was rejected by herd, euthanized

 There was nothing in the investigation to suggest the man had acted maliciously, park officials said.

-However, park regulations require people stay at least 25 yards away from most wildlife, including bison, elk and deer and 100 yards away from bears and wolves, for the safety of both visitors and the animals.
+However, park regulations require people stay at least 25 yards (23 meters) away from most wildlife, including bison, elk and deer and 100 yards (91 meters) away from bears and wolves, for the safety of both visitors and the animals.

 The situation was similar to one in 2016, when a Canadian man and his son put a newborn calf in their SUV because they thought it had been abandoned and would die without their help.
 The man pleaded guilty, was fined $235 and ordered to pay $500 to a Yellowstone park wildlife protection fund.